 - Divide the dough into twenty pieces that are roughly equal in size.
 I did this by dividing the dough into halves, then fourths, then dividing each fourth into five equal sized pieces (they don’t have to be exact, but try to make them as close as possible).
 Remove the chilled filling from the fridge and divide it into 20 equally sized pieces, then roll them into balls and set aside.

 - Place a piece of dough in the palm of your hand and flatten it out.
 Place a filling ball in the middle of the dough and wrap the dough around it, rolling it into a ball to seal it.
 Dip the top of the ball into sugar, place it on the baking sheet, and flatten it lightly with your hand.
 Repeat with remaining dough, spacing it out on the cookie sheets.

-- Bake 8-10 minutes or until the cookies are set and slightly cracked around the edges.
+- Bake for 8-10 minutes, or until the cookies are set and slightly cracked around the edges.
+Remove to cooling rack.
 Enjoy!

 Originally written by Alicia from The Baker Upstairs for I Heart Naptime.
 Adapted from Betty Crocker.